 Partnership for Southern Equity

 Nathaniel Smith founded and serves as chief equity officer of the Partnership for Southern Equity, which promotes racial equity and shared prosperity for all in metropolitan Atlanta and the American South.
 PSE focuses on energy equity, economic inclusion, and equitable development, and created the South’s first equity-mapping tool, the Metro Atlanta Equity Atlas.
 PSE led a coalition of diverse stakeholders to support a $13 million transit referendum that expanded MARTA into a new county for the first time in 45 years.
-PSE continues to support the racial equity ecosystem through the Covid-19 pandemic with its Covid-19 Rapid Relief Fund.
-The fund distributed more than $600,000 to more than 30 organizations through an initial investment from the Community Foundation for Greater Atlanta and the United Way of Greater Atlanta.
+In 2023, PSE received a $3.5 million grant from the Bezos Earth Fund to support urban greening in the Atlanta region.

 Andrea I. Young